 Endowment contributions for designated purposes are reflected as a direct addition to externally restricted endowment net assets.
 Income therefrom is expended as required by the terms of these gifts.
-This is recorded in the Statement of Net Assets.
+This is recorded in the statement of changes in net assets.